The Epistle of Paul to the Philippians

 Christ’s Humility and Exaltation

 5 Have this mind in yourselves which was also in Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, taking the form of a servant, being made in the likeness of men.
 8 Being found in appearance as a man, he humbled himself by becoming obedient to the point of death, even death on a cross.
-9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, of those who are in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that in the name of Jesus every knee should bow, of those who are in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.

 Holding Fast to the Word of Life